renxiaolong/Generalized-Network-Dismantling/README.md

 In the meantime we also provide the method that can run in the GNU environment.
 Please see the details below.

+### Release note

+(python version will be ready soon)

+#### Version v1.1

+Add functions to generate a file that store the giant connected component (GCC) change with the removal of nodes from the network.

+#### Version v1.0

+The original code used to produce all the results in our pnas paper

 ### Compilation